e-mo/fnv32_hashtable/README.md

 ## Pitfalls

 ### Double free
-There are two situations which can lead to a double call of free() on the same pointer:
+There are two situations which can lead to a double call of free() on the same data:
 1. Data at a single memory location is associated with multiple keys.
-All values should be unique.
 ```c
 void *test_val = malloc(10);
 fnv32_ht_ins(ht, "one", test_val);
 fnv32_ht_ins(ht, "two", test_val);
 fnv32_ht_free(ht); // This will result in a double free
 ```
+To avoid this, make sure every entry carries unique data.
+If data must be inserted into multiple entries, you must either use a deep copy of the data, or manually NULL each entry before freeing using `fnv32_ht_ins(fnv32_ht *ht, char *key)`.

-2. You call free() on memory associated with a key, and then call fnv32_ht_free() or fnv32_ht_del() on the entry.
-Only use fnv32_ht functions to free assicated memory once passed into hashtable.
+2. You call free() on memory associated with a key, and then call `fnv32_ht_free(fnv32_ht *ht)` or `fnv32_ht_del(fnv32_ht *ht, char *key)` on the entry.
 ```c
 void *test_val = malloc(10);
 fnv32_ht_ins(ht, "test", test_val);